A Quasi-Newton Subspace Trust Region Algorithm for nonmonotone variational inequalities in adversarial learning over box constraints: First-order stationarity and asymptotic convergence

-In this section, we focus on the asymptotic convergence of SAA problem \eqref{SAA_MINIMAX} to problem \eqref{MINIMAX} regarding to the global minimax point and first-order stationary point.
+In this section, we focus on the asymptotic convergence between problems \eqref{SAA_MINIMAX} and \eqref{MINIMAX} regarding to the global minimax point and the first-order stationary point.
 To this end, we first give some preliminaries on how to describe the optima of a min-max optimization problem.

-\begin{definition}[global and local minimax points, {\cite[Definitions 9 \& 14]{JNJ2020local}}] \begin{itemize} \item[(i)] $(\hat{x},\hat{y})\in X\times Y$ is called a\emph{ global minimax point} of problem \eqref{MINIMAX}, if
+\begin{definition}[global and local minimax points, {\cite[Definitions 9 \& 14]{jin2020local}}] \begin{itemize} \item[(i)] $(\hat{x},\hat{y})\in X\times Y$ is called a\emph{ global minimax point} of problem \eqref{MINIMAX}, if

 \item[(ii)] $(\hat{x},\hat{y})\in X\times Y$ is called a \emph{local minimax point} of problem \eqref{MINIMAX}, if there exist a $\delta_0>0$ and a function $\tau:\mathbb{R}_+\rightarrow \mathbb{R}_+$ satisfying $\tau(\delta)\rightarrow 0$ as $\delta\rightarrow 0$, such that for any $\delta\in (0,\delta_0]$ and any $(x,y)\in X\times Y$ satisfying $\norm{x-\hat{x}}\leq \delta$ and $\norm{y-\hat{y}}\leq \delta$, we have